portworx/px-docs/scheduler/kubernetes/gke.md

 portworx-pvc-controller-2561368997-5s35p              1/1       Running   0          43s
 ...
 ```

-NOTE:
+### Notes
-a.
-This spec is for Kubernetes v1.7.8.
+* This spec is for Kubernetes v1.7.8.
 If you are using another version of Kubernetes please update the tag in the image
      to match that version.

-b.
-If encounter cluster role permission issue (```clusterroles.rbac.authorization.k8s.io "portworx-pvc-controller-role" is forbidden```), create clusterrolebinding as below.
+* If encounter cluster role permission issue (```clusterroles.rbac.authorization.k8s.io "portworx-pvc-controller-role" is forbidden```), create clusterrolebinding as below.

 ```
 # get current google identity